 These are the resources I have made to use with my class to support learning about Remembrance Day this November.
 Poppy themed with a UK focus all use similar images and symbols .
 I hope they are of some use with your children.

 Social stories are a tried and tested way of teaching social skills but for some learners they are too much.
 I needed a way to remind a student of the rules but in a way that didn't single them out as being the focus of the story.
 Some people will say this won't work as autistic children can't generalise.... but anyone who has worked with autism knows a lot of what people say is actually a myth or just does not apply to an individual.

 Many young people I have taught have found efficient and effective ways of communicating a need or a want at some point in the past that then becomes their primary way of communicating.
 Unfortunate as they grow and develop into young adults this communicative behaviour becomes a barrier to so many aspects of life.
 What… Continue reading Teaching Alternative Behaviours.

+Newly Qualified Teachers - Please Consider Special Schools when you are Job Hunting.
 If you have recently qualified and looking for a teaching post I would urge you to consider working in a specialist provision, whether that be a PRU, special school, specialist unit or residential school.
-Why I hear you ask?
-Well here are 10 reasons to start off with It will immerse you in an environment
+The children deserve your energy and passion.
+Why… Continue reading 10 reasons why NQTs should consider working in specialist provision.

-I would like to thank Lynn McCann for writing this post about developing an effective CPD model.
+Lynn McCann writes this post about developing an effective model for delivering continuing professional development courses.
+She supports a range of schools and other educational organisations with students with additional needs.
 Lynn runs a consultancy business, she is definitely concerned about the outcomes of her support on the children.
 She supplies a lot of free… Continue reading Guest Blog: Developing a CPD model